abhishek-shivale/novel-hunter/README.md

 ## Author

-**Novel Hunter** is maintained by [Your Name](https://github.com/yourusername).
+**Novel Hunter** is maintained by [abhishek](https://github.com/abhishek-shivale).
 Feel free to open an issue or contribute to the project!